Understanding VDA vs. Special Allowance: Can You Explain the Key Differences?

 deepak81

-VDA is a part of the gross wage, whereas SPL allowance is excluded from the total wage.
-For example, washing allowance, medical allowance, etc.
+VDA is a part of the gross wage, whereas the Special Allowance (SPL) is excluded from the total wage.
+For example, washing allowance and medical allowance are considered special allowances.

 Deepak